matkuki/ExCo/README.md

 - XTerm terminal editor is used by default on GNU/Linux (can be changed in source code)
 - Cython (ONLY FOR BUILDING SPECIAL LEXERS)
 <br><br>

+### Installation notes: ###
+- __Windows__:<br>
+  Install the latest [PyQt4](https://www.riverbankcomputing.com/software/pyqt/download) library for your version of Python3 and run it using the command described below in the 'Starting Ex&#46;Co&#46;' section.
+- __GNU/Linux__:<br>
+  If you are on Lubuntu, Raspbian or probably most Debian derivatives, install the following libraries using __apt-get__:
+  - python3.x (Probably already installed on the system)
+  - python3-pyqt4
+  - python3-pyqt4.qsci
+    (If this library is outdated, you will get a 'missing QsciLexerCoffeeScript' or similar exception.
+     Update the repositories and try again.
+If that still doesn't help, try using Ubuntu's 'Universe' repositories.)<br>

+  Otherwise you can install PyQt4 and QScintilla2 (you'll also need the SIP library) from source from their official [website](https://www.riverbankcomputing.com/software/pyqt/download).
+Download the source code and follow the instructions in the readme/install files.
+You'll also need the [Qt4 C++ source code](https://wiki.qt.io/Get_the_Source#Qt_4.x).
+- __Mac OS__:<br>
+  Try using Anaconda Python 3 and it's package manager to install all dependencies.
+Here is the more [information](https://github.com/matkuki/ExCo/issues/1).<br>
+  I don't know much about Mac's, but you can try using the default Mac package manager to find the PyQt4 and QScintilla2 libraries or install the libraries from source, same as on GNU/Linux.<br>

 ### Starting Ex&#46;Co&#46;: ###
 On Windows and GNU/Linux where Python 3 is the default interpreter, use the shell/command-line command: